benitomartin/bank-churn-classification/README.md

 Only the credit score and the age of the people show outliers, mainly people with low credit score and people older than 60.
 It is also interesting that around half of the people do not have money (Balance) in their account, which makes the distribution unbalanced, also considering that only **21 % of the people has churned**.
 This has required some feature engineering and preprocessing.

-The group that tends to churn more are people from germany, non active members, women, people with more than 2 products and older people.
-For the geographical and gender feature it was decided to create an additional feature combining both, which has increased the correlation with the target, especially considering that the highest pearson correlation can be seen in the age (0.34) and it is not very high.
-However the **age, number of products and active membership has remain as the most important features for the models**.
+The group that tends to churn more are people from Germany, non active members, women, people with more than 2 products and older people.
+For the geographical and gender feature it was decided to create an additional feature combining both, which has increased the correlation with the target, especially considering that the highest Pearson correlation can be seen in the age (0.34) and it is not very high.
+However, the **age, number of products and active membership has remain as the most important features for the models**.

 For the models, an **AUC of 0.89** was achieved, combining **CatBoost**, **XGBoost** and **LightGBM**, being this three the ones that alone showed the best performance.